AndrewJBateman/angular-data-charts/README.md

 ## Status & To-Do List

-* Status: Bootstrap code that displays photos using a carousel and a top menu navbar.
+* Status: Working Angular app with Material Bootstrap instralled, that displays photos using a carousel and a top menu navbar.
+No errors and no dependency conflicts.

 * To-Do: Add footer and try different colours and settings then transfer to angular-website.

 ## Inspiration